infinum/floggy/README.md

 log.error('ErrorMessage');
 ```

-If you init the Logger with `PrettyPrinter` and with default `LogLevel` then your log should look like this:
+If you have initialized the Logger just with `PrettyPrinter` then your log should look something like this:
 ```bash
 👾 15:52:16.186827 DEBUG    CustomLogger - CustomLoggerName - DebugMessage
 👻 15:52:16.194803 INFO     CustomLogger - CustomLoggerName - InfoMessage